 Once Fired Brass (OFB) is NOT NEW brass, it is an ammunition/firearms industry term to loosely describe used reloading brass cases.
 If looking for a perfect case, better to purchase new brass cases.
 Although called “once” fired, the actual number of times fired is unknown.
 We have serviced indoor, law enforcement (LEO) and military ranges, and contrary to popular opinion from our competitors and some reloaders, they all have brass that has been shot more than once (regardless of their policies and rules).
 Therefore, we never claim our brass has been shot only once, we know better.

 - Our range brass includes commercial and military casings (this means there may be crimped primers and we make no guarentee of what amount will or will not be crimped, it could be anywhere from 0-100%).
 We do not sort by headstamp, manufacturer, case length, flash hole size, primer crimp, or primer size, unless specifically stated.

 - Brass purchases are for an 'As Is' condition.
 We do not warrant these for every possible use and bullet combination, they are for general reloading in a multitude of guns.
 Some also may be deprimed, regardless of our stock photos.
 If they are damaged and can't be used, we will replace them, with the exception of bulk dirty brass.

 - OFB may have imperfections, such as minor dings, dents, or bent mouths.
 Most flaws can be easily removed during resizing or upon first firing.
-This does not mean they are unusable, it just means you most resize them and fire them to remove the dings.
+This does not mean they are unusable, it just means you must resize them and fire them to remove the dings.
 Most bent mouths are fixed during the normal reloading process, learn more here.

-- Brass casings come with several different primer flash hole sizes, .057 small flash hole, .074 (standard size) and .110 BMG 50.
+- Brass casings come with several different primer flash hole sizes, .057 small flash hole, .074 (standard size) and .110 (50 BMG).
 Ensure you have the correct decapping pin when resizing/decapping as there is not a standard and manufacturers can use any size they want.